 - Pacing was a little fast in the middle and the adapted omake chapters break the flow.

 Hype has always been a double-edged sword, Mob Psycho 100 (I’ll use the abbreviation MP100 for the following) and One Punch Man (OPM) being an almost perfect example for that exact statement.
 MP100 never got that much attention since it started airing in the Summer Season 2016, being outclassed in popularity by shows like Orange, Shokugeki no Souma S2 and the ongoing Re:Zero in that respect, at least at the start of Summer season.
 It was never hyped as ‘the best thing evar’, nor did it receive much negative backlash because of that.
-Unlike MP100’s relative lack of popularity, the authors other work One Punch
+Unlike MP100’s relative lack of popularity, the author's other work One Punch

-Possible SPOILERS can be encountered while reading this review, although I will try to avoid diving into the plot any more than it is really necessary.
+Possible MINOR SPOILERS can be encountered while reading this review, although I will try to avoid diving into the plot any more than it is really necessary.

 Mob Psycho’s story follows the seemingly mundane daily life of our protagonist Shigeo Kageyama, called ‘Mob’ during the series, with exceptional psychic power, nowhere near to be matched by any other character in the story at first.
 However, Mob has a problem we all have during Middle School, namely troubles in finding himself, his true strength, goals and love in life.
 He seeks help from someone who can understand his problems he has with his uncontrollable psychic powers and lost purpose in his life and finds it in his master and fake spirit-exorcist and con-artist Reigen Arataka, who surprisingly is quite a bit of help for Mob’s problems.

 Much on the contrary, Mob’s development is executed well and doesn’t seem artificial in any way.
 He gets influenced by both his master Reigen and his environment, having him to make decisions about his future, while he still doesn’t know what he genuinely wants to do.
-This makes for some truly hilarious moments in his interactions with other character, like for example his decision-making which club to join at school.
+This makes for some truly hilarious moments in his interactions with other character, like for example his thought-process behind which club to join at school.

 The production values for this show are top-notch, so not only the Animation is fantastic, but also the department taking care of the sound did a magnificent job.
 The OP/ED are fantastic earworms, the OP even able to snatch a place in my top 10.
 Additionally, the soundtrack is of overall high quality, leaving me waiting the OST finally gets released, to look up a certain track which gets played during fight scenes, giving me One Punch Man vibes all over again.